 on 14 July 1553

 Lady Jane Grey was proclaimed Queen of England on Monday, 10 July 1553, and took up residence in the Tower of London that evening, as was customary for all new English monarchs.
-Four days later, on Friday, 14 July 1553, this royal warrant, together with an inventory of jewels, was prepared inorder to equip the new queen with appropriate goods.
-Both are under the signature ‘Jane the Quene’ and authorize the transfer of the various items from the Palace of Westminster to the Tower.
+On that same day, this royal warrant was prepared in order to equip the new queen with appropriate textiles.
+The warrant is under the signature ‘Jane the Quene’ and authorizes the transfer of the various items from the Palace of Westminster to the Tower.

 We Wott and commaunde you that Immeadiatlie vppon the sight herof ye Delyver or cause to be

 Delyverid for oure vse of oure silk[es] and other stuffe remayning in yo[ur] custody and charge, these parcell[es] following. videl[u]t.

 twentie yard[es] of Crymesen velvet to Cover two Chayres and two close Stooles, and also one pece of Fyne holland clothe

 contayning a xxv ^te^ ell[es].
 And one pece of courser holland clothe contayning a xxx ^te^ ell[es].iij.quartes.
 And these oure l[et]tres signed

 w[i]th oure hand shalbe yo[ur] sufficient warraunt and Discharge in this behalf.
 Yeoven vnder oure signet at the Towre the x ^th^

 daye of Julye in the First yere of oure Raign./.

 To oure trustie and welbeloved vncle, S[ir]